 Getting started with single databases in Azure SQL Database

-A single database is fully managed PaaS database as a service (DbaaS) that is ideal storage engine for the modern cloud-born applications.
-In this section, you will learn how to quickly configure and create a single database in SQL Database.
+A single database is fully managed platform as a service (PaaS) database as a service (DbaaS) that is ideal storage engine for the modern cloud-born applications.
+In this section, you'll learn how to quickly configure and create a single database in Azure SQL Database.

-In this section, you will see an overview of available articles that can help you to quickly get started with single databases.
-The following quickstarts enable you to quickly create a single database, configure a database server firewall rule, and then import a database into the new single database using a
+In this section, you'll see an overview of available articles that can help you to quickly get started with single databases.
+The following quickstarts enable you to quickly create a single database, configure a server-level firewall rule, and then import a database into the new single database using a

 - Create a single database using the Azure portal.